 Apologize sincerely from your heart.
 Make every effort to regain your mate’s trust.
 Ask for forgiveness.
 Be patient.

-Watch this video about what you can do to rebuild trust in your relationship aside from apologizing from Jay Cadet:
+Watch this video from Jay Cadet about what you can do to rebuild trust in your relationship aside from making sincere apologies:

-These ways on how to say sorry will peacefully solve any conflict going on between the two of you.
+These ways on how to make sincere apologies will peacefully solve any conflict going on between the two of you.
 It may hurt now, but it’s just one challenge amidst the many good things you have going right now in your marriage.
-When “I’m sorry” isn’t enough, take action.
+When saying sorry isn’t enough, take action.
 Love hard.
 Leave it all on the table.
 Let your spouse know how much you care about protecting their heart from hurt.

-What are some more actions you’ve taken when saying sorry wasn’t enough?
-Share them in the comments section!
+What are some actions you’ve taken to make sincere apologies?
+Share them in the comments section below!